gaohoward/qpid-dispatch-go-tests/README.md

 an account that has been granted with cluster admin role (because test suite will create and remove cluster level resources, like namespaces, roles and CRDs).

-The KUBECONFIG variale must be set and referring to a kubernetes config that has the credentials and contexts related with the cluster to be used.
+The `KUBECONFIG` variable must be set and referring to a kubernetes config that has the credentials and contexts related with the cluster to be used.

 **_Note:_** If no context is specified, the framework will use the current-context